 By introducing the interest rate, we made first period production slightly more costly than second period production.
 This allows us to rule out of the set of equilibria the weakly dominated ones.
 If there were no interest rate, the ultimate follower would be indifferent between producing in period 1 and producing in period 2, and if this firm produces the n-firms Cournot production in period 1, then all the other firms are also better off producing a Cournot outcome in period 1.
-The result we would obtain in our game would be a generalization to the case of an oligopoly

-$^{16}$ of August 19, 2010
+The result we would obtain in our game would be a generalization to the case of an oligopoly of the result obtained for a duopoly by Saloner (1987), who shows that any pair of inventories on the outer envelope of the Cournot reaction functions between the two Stackelberg outcomes24 is an equilibrium in pure strategies.
+The interest rate (or a cost of storage) is a selection device that forces the ultimate follower to wait until period 2 to produce: this can be seen as a special case of the selection criterium presented in the duopoly game by Pal $((1991), (1996))^{25}$, who consider more generally cost differentials between periods.
+In an oligopoly the cost of storage is the economic force that determines how many firms store and exert some leadership amongst all the market competitors, allowing nonetheless different number of firms to store at equilibrium, and hence multiple equilibria.